c4cs-2/c4cs-2.github.io/_commands/ubuntu/ps.md

 	-p	select by PID
 	-s	select by Session ID

-There are of course many more, but these should be enough to suffice for most needed operations
+There are of course many more options, but these should be enough to suffice for most needed operations